nazrulworld/plone.app.fhirfield/README.rst

     Like `resource_type` option, it can be used as constraint, however additionally this option enable us to use custom model class other than fhirclient's model.
     Example: `FhirResource(....,model='fhirclient.models.patient.Patient')`

-model_interface
-    Required: No

-    Default: None

-    Type: String + full python path (dotted) of the model class.

-    Unlike `model` option, this option has more versatile goal although you can use it for single resource restriction.
-The advanced usecase like, the field could accept muiltiple resources types those model class implements the provided interface.
-For example you made a interface called `IMedicalService` and (`Organization`, `Patient`, `Practitioner`) models those are implementing `IMedicalService`.
-So when you provides this option value, actually three types of fhir json can now be accepted by this field.
-    Example: `FhirResource(....,model='plone.app.interfaces.IFhirResourceModel')`

 index_mapping
     Required: No